 In his commentary to the laws, Gaius writes that only a woman entered manus (Institutiones I.109) and that she did so upon marriage in one of three ways ( Institutiones I.110), the first being automatic, the second and third requiring action to be taken:

-Usus: A woman who retained her position as a married woman for an uninterrupted year came into manus by usus; for the reason that, as if she was obtained by possession for a year (usucapio), she transferred into the household of her husband and took the place of a daughter.
+Usus: A woman who retained her position as a married woman for an uninterrupted year came into manus by usus; the logic is that, as if she was obtained by possession for a year (usucapio), she transferred into the household of her husband and took the place of a daughter.
 Accordingly, it was decreed by the Law of the Twelve Tables that if a woman was unwilling to come into the manus of her husband in this way, she should be absent every year for three successive nights, and in this manner she would interrupt the usus of each year.
 But this whole law has been partly abolished by statutes, and partly cancelled by its very disuse.
-(Gaius, Institutiones I.111)
+(Gaius, Institutiones I.111) |

 Confarreatio: Women come into manus by farreum, through some kind of sacrifice which is made to Jupiter Farreus, in which emmer wheat bread is employed, whence also it is called confarreatio; in addition, for the purpose of regulating this law, many other things are done and happen, with fixed solemn words, with ten witnesses present.
 This law is still in use in our time, for the principal flamines, that is priests of Jupiter, Mars, Quirinus, likewise kings of the sacred rites, are not chosen unless they are born of those married by confarreatio.
 And not even they themselves indeed can hold the priesthood without confarreatio.
-(Gaius, Institutiones I.112; Tacitus, in Annales IV.16, describes the Emperor Tiberius' discovery in 23 CE of the lapse of this form of manus marriage, which he modifies in order to salvage)
+(Gaius, Institutiones I.112; Tacitus, in Annales IV.16, describes the Emperor Tiberius' discovery in 23 CE of the lapse of this form of manus marriage, which he modifies in order to salvage it) |

+Coemptio: In truth, women come into manus by coemptio through mancipatio (the ceremony of transference of property), that is, through a certain fictitious sale.
+For the husband buys his wife, whose manus she enters in the presence of not less than five witnesses, adult Roman citizens, likewise of a libripens (one who holds the scales in a ceremony of mancipium).
 Moreover, a woman can make a coemptio not only with her husband, but also with someone not in the family; obviously a coemptio is said to have been done on account of either matrimonium or of fiducia (trust); for a woman who makes a coemptio with her husband so that she lives with him as a daughter is said to have made a coemptio for the sake of matrimonium; but she who makes a coemptio for another reason, either with her husband or with someone not in the family, as for example for the sake of avoiding tutela (guardianship), she is said to have made a coemptio for the sake of fiducia.
-(Gaius, Institutiones I.113-114)
+(Gaius, Institutiones I.113-114) |

-While Roman marriage arrangements were dominated by men, wedding festivities centered around women, especially the nova nupta — her preparations, her appearance, her procession to and entry into her husband's domus and life as a matrona.
+While Roman marriage arrangements were dominated by men, wedding festivities centered around women, especially the nova nupta — her preparations, her appearance, her procession to and entry into her husband's domus, and life as a matrona.
 Surviving ancient texts use separate words for the state of being married (matrimonium) and the festivities (nuptiae) which by tradition began marriage for the upper classes: matrimonium established the new identity of the virgo as mater (the purpose of marriage being to produce citizen children), while nuptiae focused on the celebration of the virgin bride (nupta from nubere “to veil oneself”), with her face and head veiled protectively on her way to womanhood.

 Not every bride experienced a wedding ceremony, since nuptiae neither defined nor were required for a iustum matrimonium (see Requirements above).
 Classical literature describes elite marriages (see Epithalamia: Catullus 61 for Vinia & Manlius, Catullus 62 choral song of youths and maidens, Statius 1.2 for Stella & Violentilla), but not all events would have occurred at every wedding.
 The nature of the celebration was determined by the wealth and status of the families and their desire to make public their union brought about by the marriage.
 It is probable that lower-class marriages took place with little or no ceremony other than the bride's change of residence, though the earliest surviving evidence for wedding festivities concerns a slave girl and her master (Plautus, Casina Act 4.3-4).
 It is probable that during the Empire, merchants and freedmen who could afford it sought to imitate aristocratic practice in regard to weddings as in other areas of their life.

 Engagements (sponsaliae) were brokered and dissolved by the patresfamilias of the couple, who either consented or at least did not object to the union; Cicero from exile permitted his wife and daughter to arrange her engagement to her third husband (ad Familiares 3.12.2).
 A simple verbal exchange between males (spondesne?
 Do you promise? spondeo!
 I promise!) effecting a betrothal of marriage is found in three plays of Plautus (Trinummus 499 ff, 569 ff,1156 ff; Aulularia 255 ff; Poenulus 1156 f).
 Numerous examples exist of upper-class patriarchal matchmaking aimed at securing family interests related to public advancement, prestige, patronage, and property (e.g., Caesar's engagement of his daughter Julia to Pompey to secure their alliance).
-There is equally testimony of real affection between spouses in all ranks: Pliny and Calpurnia (Pliny Epistulae 7.5), the Laudatio Turia, Paullus and Cornelia (Propertius Elegiae 4.11), the ubiquitous carissima coniunx in funerary inscriptions during the Empire (see CIL 6.6209, CIL 6.18817).
+There is equally testimony of real affection between spouses in all ranks: Pliny and Calpurnia (Pliny Epistulae 7.5), the Laudatio Turiae, Paullus and Cornelia (Propertius Elegiae 4.11), and the ubiquitous carissima coniunx in funerary inscriptions during the Empire (see CIL 6.6209, CIL 6.18817).

 The sponsalia was a public betrothal ceremony, a term which sometimes referred to the wedding feast as well.
 Here the families exchanged gifts, including a wedding ring (anulus pronubus) for the bride, who wore it on the third finger of her left hand.
 During the Republic the ring was made of plain iron or gold; in later years it was embossed with the image of the dextrarum iunctio, the joining of the couple's right hands, a gesture that signified fidelity and came to symbolize legal marriage on tombstones of the Empire.
 Scholars debate whether the clasping of right hands by the bride and groom formed part of the wedding ceremony; it is significant that the gesture is found on funerary monuments of all classes in the imperial period (e.g., freedman Afinianus, freedwoman Claudia Prepontis, unknown elite couple) as well as on the coinage of Emperor Antoninus Pius.

-Preparations for the day involved the women of her family, especially the bride’s mother (cf. Apuleius, Metamorphosis 4.26), who was chiefly responsible for her adornment.
+Preparations for the day involved the women of her family, especially the bride’s mother (cf. Apuleius, The Golden Ass 4.26), who was chiefly responsible for her adornment.
 On the day before the ceremony the bride put away the purple-bordered toga praetexta worn by citizen children (cf. Propertius, Elegiae 4.11.33 and modern reconstruction), signifying that she had reached the age to be married (see Requirements above).
 On the eve of her wedding day she slept in a white tunic (see tunica recta in Pliny, Historia Naturalis 8.194), which by tradition she had woven herself, and a golden hairnet (reticulum).
 Her tunic was seamless, woven of wool on a standing loom.
-Worn on her wedding day, itwas cinched at the waist with a belt (cingulum) closed with a Hercules knot (nodus Herculaneus), symbolic at once of her fidelity and fertility, which her husband would unbind on their wedding night.
+Worn on her wedding day, it was cinched at the waist with a belt (cingulum) closed with a Hercules knot (nodus Herculaneus), symbolic at once of her fidelity and fertility, which her husband would unbind on their wedding night.
 Wealthy brides might also have worn the jewels (gemmae) and pearls (margaritae) which were part of their dowry (see Fundanus' provision for his daughter's wedding in Pliny, Epistulae 5.16.7).
 On her feet the nova nupta wore slippers (socci lutei) dyed with luteum, to match her bridal veil.
 The plant luteum yielded a distinctive color on the yellow-red spectrum (see a modern day reconstruction) that was exclusive to the bridal flammeum (see Pliny, Historia Naturalis 21.22.46: lutei video honorem antiquissimum, in nuptialibus flammeis totum feminis concessum) meant to shield the nova nupta from evil fortune as she moved from the protection of her family household gods to those of the groom.
 Beneath the veil and so not visible on surviving portrayals, the bride’s hair was elaborately styled, according to an ancient ritual that would have required the assistance of her attendants.
 It was said to be parted in the middle with a bent iron spearhead (hasta caelibaris; see Plutarch, Quaestiones Romanae 87) and braided into six sections (seni crines/sex crines), each tied with white woolen ribbons (vittae) and wrapped around her head (see a video recreation).
 On her head the bride wore a crown of herbs and flowers (corona/corolla; see Phonoe's bridal headdress in the mosaic of her marriage to Bellerophon; also Catullus, 61.6-10 on the appearance of the bride).

-Deductio Domum Mariti
+Deductio in Domum Mariti

 K. Cooper, The Virgin and the Bride (Harvard UP, 1996); J.F.
 Gardner, The Family and Familia in Roman Law and Life (Clarendon, 1998); J. E. Grubbs, Women and the Law in the Roman Empire (Routledge, 2002); K. K. Hersch, The Roman Wedding (Cambridge UP, 2010), "Introduction to the Roman Wedding: Two Case Studies" in Classical Journal 109.2 (2013) 223-232, ed.
-A Cultural History of Marriage in Antiquity (Bloomsbury Academic, 2023); L. La Follette "The Costume of the Roman Bride," in The World of Roman Costume"(eds.
+A Cultural History of Marriage in Antiquity (Bloomsbury Academic, 2023); L. La Follette "The Costume of the Roman Bride," in The World of Roman Costume(eds.
 Bonfante and Sebesta, U Wisconsin Press, 1994); L.L.
 Loven, A. Stromberg, eds, Ancient Marriage in Myth and Reality (Cambridge Scholars, 2010); J. H. Oakley, R. H. Sinos, The Wedding in Ancient Athens (University of Wisconsin Press, 1993); V. Panoussi, "Brides" in Brides, Mourners, Bacchae (Johns Hopkins UP, 2019), pp. 16-81; M. Horatius Piscinus, "Nuptiae: Roman marriages" in Societas Via Romana ; W. Smith, Dictionary of Greek and Roman Antiquities s.v.
 Matrimonium (John Murray, 1875); O. Thomsen, Ritual and Desire (Aarhus UP, 1992); S. Treggiari, Roman Marriage (Clarendon, 1991), "Digna condicio," Echos du Monde Classique/Classical Views 28.3 (1984) 419-51, "Putting the Bride to Bed," ibid.
 38.13 (1994) 311-31, "Marriage and Family in Roman Society," in Marriage and Family in the Biblical World (ed.
 Ken M. Campbell, InterVarsity Press, 2003), pp. 132-182; K. Wasdin, Eros at Dusk (Oxford UP, 2018).